microsoft/InnerEye-Inference/README.md

 #### Results

-To monitor progress of the previously submitted inference job, issue this command:
+To monitor the progress of the previously submitted inference job, issue this command:

 ```
 curl -i \